 Self-employment, working for an electrical contractor, and teaching are the three types of electrician jobs.
 An electrician is a skilled tradesperson who has worked with electrical wiring and has a combination of education and experience.
 A license is required in order to work as an electrician.
-This process is overseen the state government, which has stringent requirements for becoming an electrician.
+This process is overseen by the state government, which has stringent requirements for becoming an electrician.

 The first step toward becoming an electrician is to enroll in a community or career college education program.
 The duration of these programs is usually two to three years.
-Classroom instruction is supplemented job placement opportunities.
+Classroom instruction is supplemented by job placement opportunities.

 To become an electrician, all candidates must pass a licensing examination after completing the training.
 Unlicensed electricians must inform any potential employers or clients of their status.
 Because a licensed electrician must inspect their work, an unlicensed electrician’s job options are limited.